Sylius/Sylius/UPGRADE.md

 * In order to be compatibile with Doctrine ORM 2.6+ and be more consistent `OrderRepositoryInterface::count()` signature was changed to `OrderRepositoryInterface::countPlacedOrders()`.

+* In statistics to be correct data with orders informations `OrderRepositoryInterface::countByChannel()` signature was changed to `OrderRepositoryInterface::countFulfilledByChannel()`.

 # UPGRADE FROM 1.0.0-beta.2 to 1.0.0-beta.3

 ## Packages: